 In order to move to a zero-waste and money-saving lifestyle, you must first understand where you are generating your waste.
 Examining your trash will give you several clues and lots of information about your current lifestyle.

 From this information, you can see where your first money-saving improvements can be made.

-For example, If the majority of waste is coming from packaging, then you can investigate how to shop for, and store your goods, loose.
+For example, if most waste is coming from packaging, you can investigate how to shop for and store your goods loose.
 Buying your goods loose is an instant 15% saving on the packaging!

 Quick fact: The average American produces 1,704 pounds of garbage per year, roughly three times the global average, according to a new report by the research firm Verisk Maplecroft.